 One of the reasons that CBD is so widely used is the diversity of its community.

-Given that they often intersect, physical wellness is just as important as mental wellness for millennials and now gen Z. The work out industry is dominated by the trends and demands of 18-34 years olds, and also heavily influenced by the rise of CBD.
-Whether its incorporation into a pre-workout plan or a post-workout recovery, it’s clear that the intersection of these two industries is going to grow and grow in the years to come.
-In a study carried out by Forbes (2), 40% of millennial/ gen Z respondents said they were interested in trying CBD as part of their workout, while 20% already had.
+Given that they often intersect, physical wellness is just as important as mental wellness for millennials and now gen Z. The work-out industry is dominated by the trends and demands of 18-34 years olds, and also heavily influenced by the rise of CBD.
+Whether it is incorporation into a pre-workout plan or a post-workout recovery, it’s clear that the intersection of these two industries is going to grow and grow in the years to come.
+In a study carried out by Forbes (1), 40% of millennial/ gen Z respondents said they were interested in trying CBD as part of their workout, while 20% already had.

-So if you’re a household with multiple CBD products around make sure you know who’s is who’s to avoid any future arguments.
+So if you’re a household with multiple CBD products around, make sure you know who is who’s to avoid any future arguments.
 And if you’re not, maybe it’s time to have a conversation about who uses CBD and introduce its benefits to another family member, young or older!